 The HOME Program, the HOME-ARP Program, and the Cape and Islands CoC program are all under the administration of the Department of Human Services.
 The Cape Cod Commission's Affordable Housing Specialist participates in Advisory Council and monthly staff meetings.
 Consortium communities contact the HOME Program Manager and/or the Cape Cod Commission to seek guidance and assistance with any affordable housing issues or questions.
-Additionally, Barnstable County has recently provided funding for a temporary Regional Shared Housing Consultant and a Housing Initiative Manager.
-All of the Barnstable County housing initiatives: the HOME and HOME-ARP Program, the CoC, the Advisory Council, the Cape Cod Commission, the Regional Shared Housing Consultant and the Housing Initiative Manager will work to foster relationships with all 15 towns to address housing including collaborating on grant applications and funding sources for regional housing development, implementing housing initiatives, and advocating for change to restrictive and/or onerous regulations.
+Additionally, Barnstable County has recently provided funding for a Regional Shared Housing Service pilot program.
+Barnstable County continues to foster relationships with all fifteen towns to address housing including collaborating on grant applications and funding sources for regional housing development, implementing housing initiatives, and advocating for change to restrictive and/or onerous regulations.